paulomendesdigital/pass-to-run-laravel-with-laradock/README.md

 DB_PASSWORD=root

-*NOTE: the DATABASE_NAME must be the name of data base that you choose
+*NOTE: DATABASE_NAME must be the name of data base that you choose
 ```

 Configure MAIL with the info below